OussamaSpring/Cpp-C-Mini-Projects/README.md

 5. [**Project 5:** Meeting Room Reservation System C.](Meeting_Room_Reservation_System.c)

-   This project, titled "Meeting Room Reservation System", is a console-based application written in C. It is designed to manage and schedule meeting room reservations in an organized manner.
+   This project, titled "Meeting Room Reservation System", is a console-based application written in C. It is designed to manage and schedule meeting room reservations in an organized dynamic manner using linked list data structure.
 Key features of the system include:

       1. **Reservation Management**: Users can create, view, and delete reservations.
 Each reservation includes details such as the room ID, reservation date, and start and end times.